madebykind/madebykind-v3/content/work/rewilding-britain.md

   - 149-percent
 description: Big thinking for a cause we really care about
 feature_heading: Our partnership
 feature_content: "Rewilding Britain understood that they needed a digital partner to not only create a digital presence but to maintain it and evolve as their organisation does.
-We’ve been delighted to work with them for almost three years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level."
+We’ve been delighted to work with them for almost four years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level."
 impact_img_alt: A misty forest
 icon: rwb-logo
 services: